cyber-carpentry/group7/hydrology/README.md

 - Download the file from
 https://www.hydroshare.org/resource/9e1b23607ac240588ba50d6b5b9a49b5/

-- After download, put the file into hydrology folder
+- After download, put the file into hydrology folder.

--IF YOUR ARE USING VM:
+IF YOUR ARE USING VM:
 to transfer the file from your local machine to VM, use scp command.
 example: in your local machine terminal, run
 ```